mube1/Hello-World/README.md

 # Model compression stuff

-so far there is a draft of the paper Learning both weights and connections
+A simplified implementation of the paper Learning both weights and connections

-It will get bigger